cehoffman/luaenv-each/README.md

 ```
 $ luaenv each -h
-Usage: luaenv each [-v] ...
+Usage: luaenv each [-q] ...
-       -v Verbose mode.
-Prints a header for each lua.
+	-q Don't print header for each version run
 ```

 Verbose mode will print a header for each lua so you can distinguish